 This article provided you with an in-depth understanding of what Data Profiling is, along with the methods for its implementation and various tools that can be used to automate the process.

 Most businesses today use multiple platforms to carry out their day-to-day operations.
 As a result, all their data is spread across the databases of these platforms.
 If a business wishes to perform a common analysis of its data, it would first have to integrate the data from all these databases and store it in a centralized location.
-After performing data profiling, migrate your data to any warehouse using Hevo’s automated pipeline.
+After performing the process, migrate your data to any warehouse using Hevo’s automated pipeline.
 Sign up for a free trial and learn more.

 1. Is data profiling an ETL process?